AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-navigation.md

 product-area: resource-management
 navigation-topic: resource-planning
 title: Resource Planner navigation overview
-description: By using the Resource Planner, you can easily understand the availability of your resources, as well as the planned time necessary to complete the work on your projects.
+description: By using the Adobe Workfront Resource Planner, you can easily understand the availability of your resources, as well as the planned time necessary to complete the work on your projects.
 You can then manage the allocation of your users and their job roles on the projects they are assigned to.
 ---

 # Resource Planner navigation overview

-By using the Resource Planner, you can easily understand the availability of your resources, as well as the planned time necessary to complete the work on your projects.
+By using the Adobe Workfront Resource Planner, you can easily understand the availability of your resources, as well as the planned time necessary to complete the work on your projects.
 You can then manage the allocation of your users and their job roles on the projects they are assigned to.

 >[!TIP]
 >